MaxPrem/master_text/3 Materials - Algorithms.md

-_Nir spectra meassured over the instruments full range contain mostly uninformative and highly correlated variables.
-Performing variable selection before PLS regression, results in a more robust models with fewer PLS components required.
+_Nir spectra measured over the instruments full range contain mostly uninformative and highly correlated variables.
+Performing variable selection before PLS regression, results in a more robust model with fewer PLS components required.
-PLS regression starts to overfitt the data quickly, as it finds highly correlated variables __by chance__ in the noisy regions of the spectra.
-To explain most of the variance  more latent variables are needed to account for the noise, thus overfitting occures.
+PLS regression starts to overfit the data quickly, as it finds highly correlated variables __by chance__ in the noisy regions of the spectra.
+To explain most of the variance  more latent variables are needed to account for the noise, thus overfitting occurs.

 @nirpy